-Our Sanctuary Services are liturgically comprehensive.
+Our Congregational Services are liturgically comprehensive.
 The sermon topics are relevant to adults and older children.
 The music is beautifully led by Cantor Barbara Powell, who inspires with her voice, while creating an atmosphere of participation and connection.
 Several talented congregants have been studying for months in order to help lead parts of the service.

 To maintain the dignity and decorum of our services, please be courteous to your fellow congregants.

 Turn off cell phones, pagers, & other electronic devices while on the premises.

 Join in!
 The mood we strive to set for services at CBJ is participatory, educational, and spiritual.
 Our goal is to create a beautiful mood of song and community that is spiritually uplifting and creates an atmosphere where your heart is moved and you are led to think about and act upon the themes of the holiday.
 In order for this to happen you need to be active.

 Participate—even if the Hebrew is unfamiliar.
 Hum along, concentrate on the values in the prayer, pray in English.